Shalom Auslander: Prose work

-Foreskin's Lament (2007) is a memoir about Auslander's early life in a strict religious and dysfunctional family and his journey away from it.
-In it, he writes of his mother, "who was the belle of the misery ball", and his father, who was angry and uncommunicative.
+Foreskin's Lament: A Memoir (2007) is about Auslander's early life in a strict religious and dysfunctional family and his journey away from it.
+In it, he writes about his mother, "who was the belle of the misery ball", and his father, who was angry and uncommunicative.
 As a child, Auslander went through the house and destroyed all the pornography he found.
 As an adult, he rebelled against his religious upbringing.
 Foreskin's Lament was named one of the 2007 New York Times Best Books of the Year.
 Entertainment Weekly wrote, "Even at his most rebellious, Portnoy-era Roth couldn't hold a candle to Shalom Auslander."
 A stage adaptation is in development in London.